Below you will learn what expenses can be covered, what types of death scenarios result in a death benefit and which do not.

 Living Expenses

-Life insurance can serve as a financial safety net for your dependents' daily living expenses, such as:
+Life insurance can help with your dependents' daily living expenses, such as:

 • Groceries and other food costs